10DLC Registration for Multi-Entity Accounts

 How Do I Separate My Texting Into Different Accounts for 10DLC?

-- Request a new sub-account using this signup form.
+- Request a new sub-account using this link.

 - Complete Brand Registration.

-- If applicable, input your Campaign Verify Token.
+- If applicable, input your Campaign Verify Token (required of 527 organizations).

 After completing your brand registration, all texting on your account will be associated with that brand identity and the information you entered when registering, including your Employer Identification Number.